If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 This museum is located in a Venetian mansion of the 17th century.

-The permanent collection includes traditional crafts and folklore art from Crete and it’s a place of research for the preservation of the Cretan popular culture and traditions (Vernardou street, 28).
+The permanent collection includes traditional crafts and folklore art from Crete, and it’s a place of research for preserving the Cretan popular culture and traditions (Vernardou Street, 28).

 Paleontological Museum